Autoheart: Punch - Special Edition (2017)

 In 2017, the band released Punch - Special Edition featuring home demo versions of album tracks, including an early demo of The Sailor Song.

 On 27 December 2019 the band released the single Wretch.
 A video of the band performing the song live, directed by percussionist and film-maker Ruairi Glasheen, was released at the same time.

+On 1 December 2023, Autoheart announced that the demos on Punch - Special Edition had been removed from the album online “pending the release of a new LP”.
+Upon the release of Punch Demos (15 March 2024), the album was removed from all streaming services.